DarkOceanInteractive/git-conventions/README.md

 #### Branches

 Very early, you might encounter `conflicts`.
-These happend when you worked on the same files and lines as someone else.
+These happen when you worked on the same files and lines as someone else.
 It will usually occur while pulling or pushing, as you try to synchronize your local work with the online repository.